snap-stanford/GraphGym/README.md

   such as data loaders, GNN layers, loss functions, etc.

 ### News
+- GraphGym 0.3.0 has been released.
+Now you may install stable version of GraphGym via `pip install graphgym`.
-- GraphGym 0.2 has been released.
+- GraphGym 0.2.0 has been released.
 Now GraphGym supports Pytorch Geometric backend, in addition to the default DeepSNAP backend.
   You may try it out in [`run_single_pyg.sh`](https://github.com/snap-stanford/GraphGym/blob/master/run/run_single_pyg.sh).
 ```bash
 cd run